-2.12 A key strength of the Town Centre are the opportunities that its residents have access to including in terms of access to a range transport choices, work and social/community facilities both within the immediate area or as a result of its connectivity to other centres in the borough (such as Putney and Clapham Junction)

-and beyond - including north of the River.
+2.12 A key strength of the Town Centre are the opportunities that its residents have access to including in terms of access to a range transport choices, work and social/community facilities both within the immediate area or as a result of its connectivity to other centres in the borough (such as Putney and Clapham Junction) and beyond - including north of the Thames.
 The proposals in the emerging Local Plan will support increasing residents' choice in relation to housing, employment/workspace, leisure and cultural facilities.
-The potential longer-term changes to the way people work as a result of the COVID-19 crisis could provide real opportunities to enhance the role of the Town Centre in residents' lives.
+The potential longer-term changes to the way people will work post the COVID-19 pandemic could provide real opportunities to enhance the role of the Town Centre in residents' lives.